civo/cli/README.md

 $ curl -sL https://civo.com/get | sh
 ```

-### Installing on windows
+### Installing on Windows

-First you need [scoop](https://scoop.sh/) installed then:
+First you need [Scoop](https://scoop.sh/) installed as a package manager, then:
 - add the extras bucket with `scoop bucket add extras`
 - install civo with `scoop install civo`.

 You will also, of course, need a Civo account, for which you can [register here](https://www.civo.com/signup).

+### Running the Civo CLI tool and getting help

-To run the tool, simply run `civo` with your chosen options.
+To use the tool, simply run `civo` with your chosen options.
 You can find context-sensitive help for commands and their options by invoking the `help` or `-h` command:
 `civo help`,
 `civo instance help`,
 `civo instance create help`